SarthakMakhija/go-lsm/README.md

 ### Building blocks of LSM-based key-value storage engine

 1. **Memtable** is an in-memory data structure which holds versioned [key](https://github.com/SarthakMakhija/go-lsm/blob/main/kv/key.go) and [value](https://github.com/SarthakMakhija/go-lsm/blob/main/kv/value.go) pairs.
-Every transactional write gets stored in a Memtable.
-Memtable uses [Skiplist](https://tech-lessons.in/en/blog/serializable_snapshot_isolation/#skiplist-and-mvcc) as its data structure.
+Every transactional write gets stored in a Memtable which uses [Skiplist](https://tech-lessons.in/en/blog/serializable_snapshot_isolation/#skiplist-and-mvcc) as its data structure.
 The [Skiplist](https://github.com/SarthakMakhija/go-lsm/blob/main/memory/external/skiplist.go) implementation in this repository is shamelessly taken from [Badger](https://github.com/dgraph-io/badger).
 It is a lock-free implementation of Skiplist.
 It is important to have a lock-free implementation, otherwise scan operation will take lock(s) (/read-locks) and it will start interfering with write operations.
 Check [Memtable](https://github.com/SarthakMakhija/go-lsm/blob/main/memory/memtable.go).

-3. **WAL** is a write-ahead log.
+3. **WAL** stands for write-ahead log.
 Every transactional write gets stored in a Memtable which is backed by a WAL.
 Every write to Memtable (typically a [TimestampedBatch](https://github.com/SarthakMakhija/go-lsm/blob/main/kv/timestamped_batch.go)) involves writing every key/value pair from the batch to WAL.
 The implementation in this repository writes every key/value pair from the batch to WAL individually.
 An alternate would be to serialize the entire [TimestampedBatch](https://github.com/SarthakMakhija/go-lsm/blob/main/kv/timestamped_batch.go) and write to WAL.
 Check [WAL](https://github.com/SarthakMakhija/go-lsm/blob/main/log/wal.go).

 4. **Recovery of Memtable from WAL** involves the following:
-    1) Reading the file in READONLY mode.
+    1) Opening the WAL file in READONLY mode.
     2) Reading the whole file in one go.
     3) Iterating through the file buffer (/bytes) and decoding each the bytes to get [key](https://github.com/SarthakMakhija/go-lsm/blob/main/kv/key.go) and [value](https://github.com/SarthakMakhija/go-lsm/blob/main/kv/value.go) pairs.
     4) Storing the key/value pairs in the Memtable.